The Complete Town Hall Concert

-The concert was originally conceived as a "live workshop" of newly composed music which would be recorded for release by United Artists but rescheduling, lack of rehearsal time, poor sound and interruptions led to the event and subsequent album being considered a disaster.
-Much of the music intended for the concert/recording was finally realized by conductor Gunther Schuller in a concert in 1989 as Epitaph.
+The concert was conceived as a "live workshop" of newly composed music which would be recorded for release by United Artists but rescheduling, lack of rehearsal time, poor sound and interruptions led to the event and subsequent album being considered a disaster.

+Multi-instrumentalist Buddy Collette, who was Mingus` childhood mentor and also present in the orchestra, stated that Mingus and the date`s organizer, George Wein, were at odds from the beginning.
+Wein wanted it to be a concert while Mingus envisioned an open recording session where he would explain to the audience what the musicians were doing.
+Mingus threatened multiple times to quit during rehearsals as he didn`t want a concert.

+Much of the music intended for the performance was finally realized by conductor Gunther Schuller in a concert in 1989 as Epitaph.

 Reception

 The AllMusic review by Scott Yanow stated: "Charles Mingus's Town Hall Concert has long been considered a famous fiasco, and the original United Artists LP (which contained just 36 minutes of music and did not bother identifying the personnel) made matters worse.
-But this 1994 Blue Note CD does its best to clean up the mess".
+But this 1994 Blue Note CD does its best to clean up the mess."

+The English rock band Radiohead cited The Complete Town Hall Concert as a major influence on their 2000 album Kid A. The songwriter, Thom Yorke, described it as "just fucking chaos ...
+There's this incredible tension and it was the most formative record of the whole time."